 Expired but non-renewed agreements represent the 'decay' in the stock of EAs.
 Some of those expired agreements remain nominally in effect (although they are no longer included within the WAD, and in most cases, they no longer specify annual wage increases).
-Some expired non-renewed agreements are terminated, and hence disappear entirely.41 For purposes of the ongoing count of current EAs, it does not matter whether an expired EA is terminated or not-although the distinction is clearly important regarding the impact on future bargaining opportunities.
+Some expired non-renewed agreements are terminated, and hence disappear entirely.
+For purposes of the ongoing count of current EAs, it does not matter whether an expired EA is terminated or not-although the distinction is clearly important regarding the impact on future bargaining opportunities.
 For that reason, the simulations below do not explicitly take account of the rising number of EA terminations.

-The key variables which drive the dynamic evolution of the number of current EAs, as described in the preceding equation, thus include: the expiry rate, the renegotiation rate, and the number of new agreements (including greenfields agreements) negotiated in any year.
+The key variables which drive the dynamic evolution of the number of current EAs, as described in the preceding equation, thus include: the expiry rate, the renegotiation rate, and the number of new agreements (including new greenfields agreements) negotiated in any year.
 The expiry rate fluctuates from year to year based on the specific timing of agreement negotiations and durations; agreements in specific industries may tend to be 'clumped' together in particular periods of time, in which case the expiry rate will rise during those periods and fall in others.
 In the medium-run, however, there is no reason to expect the expiry rate to vary systematically.
-42 In the simulations that follow, for simplicity we assume that one-third of EAs expire in any given year - consistent with an average duration of EAs of around three years.
+In the simulations that follow, for simplicity we assume that one-third of EAs expire in any given year - consistent with an average duration of EAs of around three years.

-The renegotiation rate for EAs has demonstrated a declining trend over time, and as discussed above this is the primary reason for the dramatic decline in the number of current EAs since 2013.
-On the assumption that one-third of EAs expire in any given year, the apparent renegotiation rate declined to around 50 per cent in 2017.
+The renegotiation rate for EAs has demonstrated a clear declining trend over time, and the failure to renegotiate expired EAs is the primary reason for the dramatic decline in the number of current EAs since 2013.
+On the assumption that one-third of EAs expire in any given year, the apparent renegotiation rate fell from close to 80 per cent in 2013 to below 70 per cent in 2017.
+The average annual rate of decline in the renewal rate over that period was 2.9 per cent per year.

-At the same time, as discussed above, the flow of new agreements-crucial for offsetting erosion in EA coverage from less-than-complete renewal of existing EAs-has also declined more dramatically.
-New agreements (including greenfields) fell from 3289 in 2013 to 960 in 2017: an annual rate of decline of 26.5 per cent per year.
+At the same time, as discussed above, the flow of new agreements-crucial for offsetting erosion in EA coverage from less-than-complete renewal of existing EAs-has also plunged, and even more dramatically.
+New agreements (including greenfields)